pmareke/learn-ruby-with-tests/content.en/docs/before-start/install-minitest.md

 gem "minitest"
 ```

+After that we need to install it using the following command:

 ```sh
 bundle install
 ```
+If everything works fine now we're in a position to create our first test.

 ## Validate Minitest is installed

 Once you have Minitest installed you need to create
-a new file called `test_foo.rb` with the following code
+a new file called `test_foo.rb` inside the `src` folder with the following code
 (*right now don't care about it!*):

 ```ruby